liamwhan/CoinSpotDotNet/CoinSpotDotNet/docs/index.md

    dotnet user-secrets set "CoinSpot:ReadOnlySecret" "{YOUR_READ_ONLY_SECRET}"
    ```
 3. Open the solution in Visual Studio and start debugging the CoinSpotDotNet.Samples project
-4. Explore the swagger API documentation
+4. Start debugging/run the project and open a browser to `http://localhost:5000/swagger/index.html`

 ## Getting Started

+### Installation
-### Nuget Install
+#### Nuget
 ```pwsh
 Install-Package CoinSpotDotNet -Version 0.0.1
 ```

-### `dotnet` CLI Install
+#### `dotnet` CLI
 ```bat
 dotnet add package CoinSpotDotNet --version 0.0.1
 ```

+### Usage
-### ASP.NET Web Application
+#### ASP.NET Web Application
 >**NOTE:** Both V1 and V2 clients are used side-by-side in the examples below to demonstrate usage, while this won't cause any problems, in practice you would probably only want one or the other.

 If you're building an ASP.NET Web application then getting started is as simple as:
-1. Add your <a href="https://www.coinspot.com.au/my/api" target="_blank">CoinSpot API credentials</a> to the applications `IConfiguration` under the section `CoinSpot`
+1. Add your [CoinSpot API credentials](https://www.coinspot.com.au/my/api) to the applications `IConfiguration` under the section `CoinSpot`

-   This can be done in any way you like, (i.e. User secrets, secure storage etc.) but we recommend you read up on <a href="https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0" target="_blank">safe storage of secrets in ASP.NET</a>
+   This can be done in any way you like, (i.e. User secrets, secure storage etc.) but we recommend you read up on [safe storage of secrets in ASP.NET](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0)

-   For example, here is what the credentials would look like in an `appsettings.json` file (which we don't recommend, but are using here to demonstrate the structure that the CoinSpotDotNet expects):
+   For example, here is what the credentials would look like in an `appsettings.json` file (which we don't recommend, but are using here to demonstrate the structure that CoinSpotDotNet expects):

    ```json
     {